extension-js/extension.js/packages/run-firefox-extension/README.md

 Type: `Array<string>`

-Additional flags to pass to Chrome.
-Defaults to [these flags](https://github.com/GoogleChrome/chrome-launcher/blob/master/src/flags.ts).
+Additional flags to pass to Firefox.
+Defaults to [these flags](https://github.com/GoogleFirefox/firefox-launcher/blob/master/src/flags.ts).

 For a full list of available flags, see https://peter.sh/experiments/chromium-command-line-switches/.